 Most of Sri Lanka’s trade unions are independent and legally allowed to engage in collective bargaining.
-Except for civil servants, most workers can hold strikes, though the 1989 Essential Services Act allows the president to declare any strike illegal.
+Except for civil servants, most workers can strike, though the 1989 Essential Services Act allows the president to declare any strike illegal.

 F2.
 Does due process prevail in civil and criminal matters?
 2 / 4

-Due process rights are undermined by the Prevention of Terrorism Act (PTA), under which suspects can be detained for up to 18 months without trial.
-The law has been used to detain perceived enemies of the government, and many detained under the PTA’s provisions have been held for longer than the law mandates is legal.
-Civil society groups continue to clamor for its repeal.
+Due process rights are undermined by the Prevention of Terrorism Act (PTA), under which suspects can be detained for up to 18 months without charge.
+The law has been used to hold perceived enemies of the government, and many detained under the PTA’s provisions have been kept in custody for longer than the law allows.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 2 / 4

-Police and security forces have engaged in abusive practices, including arbitrary arrest, extrajudicial execution, forced disappearance, custodial rape, torture, and prolonged detention without trial, all of which disproportionately affect Tamils.
-In November 2017, allegations of torture and sexual assault of some 50 Tamil men by members of the security forces emerged in the international media.
-Due to huge backlogs and a lack of resources, independent commissions have been slow to investigate allegations of police and military misconduct.
+Police and security forces are known to engage in abusive practices, including extrajudicial executions, forced disappearances, custodial rape, and torture, all of which disproportionately affect Tamils.
+Due to backlogs and a lack of resources, independent commissions have been slow to investigate allegations of police and military misconduct.